jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 ---

-In late August great friend Hervé, his daughter Sophia, son Ben, Ben's friend Jurgen and I went to the La Ferté Alais airshow.
+In late August great friend Hervé, his daughter Sophia, son Ben, Ben's friend Jurgen and I went to the La Ferté-Alais airshow.
 A couple days ago Hervé beat me soundly (figuratively) about the head and shoulders for not doing a post on the airshow.
 I plead guilty!
 We had a great day and I should have done a post long ago.
 But, better never late than ever (or something like that), so here goes.

 <p style="text-align: center;"> </p>
 <figure class = "portrait">